cimi/d3-flame-graphs/README.md

 If _cellHeight_ is specified, sets the height of the rectangles in the flame graph to the provided value.
 If _cellHeight_ is not specified, returns the current value.
 Defaults to 10.

-<a href="#colors">#</a> flameGraph.__colors__([_[colors]_])
+<a href="#color">#</a> flameGraph.__color__([_[color(d)]_])

-If _colors_ are specified, it will set the colors available for rendering to the ones passed in as a parameter.
-If _colors_ are not specified, returns the current available colors.
-The parameter is expected to be an array of hex color strings.
-The last value in the array is used for the rectangles' stroke colour.
-The default colours are 5-class YlOrRd from [lib/colorbrewer](http://colorbrewer2.org/).
+If the _color_ function is specified, it will be used when determining the color for a particular node.
+The function should expect one parameter, the data element associated with the node.
+If _color_ is not specified, returns the current function.

+The default function uses a hash of the node's short name to generate the color.
+The letters are weighted (first letters matter more), the hash only uses the first six characters of the name.

 <a href="#data">#</a> flameGraph.__data__([_data_])